mickfuzz/phd4/_posts/thesis_chapters/2024-6-7-Culture.md

 The motivations for creating starter templates are similar for both educators and professional template creators.
 The goal being to want to shield new users from the complexity of the underlying configuration of interrelated web-technologies and instead highlight design affordances that facilitate creative agency.
 This strong alignment with authentic, professional practice may help learners transition to other forms of web coding projects, due to the similarity of as this element of practice.

 <!-- PIVOT -->

-Traditional, printed, instruction-based software manuals are in decline partly due online documentation but also due to the increased intuitive nature of their design [@pogue_user_2017].
+ a theme explored in more detail in chapter five Traditional, printed, instruction-based software manuals are in decline partly due online documentation but also due to the increased intuitive nature of their design [@pogue_user_2017].

 This decreased need for secondary documentation minimises the possibility for task / tool mismatch.
 As outlined above, to avoid the barriers experienced when searching authentic, developer-focused documentation and the support forums, I created  bespoke code examples in an online collection.

-This curated replication of authentic process of finding and incorporating code snippets into the starting template was supported the development of skills used in professional coding communities.
-The careful alignment between navigational documentation and the participants driving objectives of the mid-level activity system of implementing a game element, also helped avoid mismatch between task and tools described above, a theme explored in more detail in chapter five.
+This curated replication of authentic process of finding and incorporating code snippets into the starting template supported the development of skills used in professional coding communities.

+The careful alignment between navigational documentation and the participants driving objectives of the mid-level activity system of implementing a game element, also helped avoid mismatch between task and tools described above as mismatch between primary and secondary stimuli.
-CHOICE - AUTHORIAL IN THE P1 AND P2 PROCESS OF CHOOSING DESIGN PATTERNS - BRIEF - BEYOND INSTRUCTIONAL APPROACHES AT LEAST

-THIS SHOULD SHIFT TO A CULTURAL SECTION?
+The process aligns with the concept of just-in-time instruction.

+While the genesis engendered authorial agency, if repeated this process of careful alignment would represent instrumental agency.

+Other affordances of the design would encourage greater authorial (and relational agency), for example those designed to build user's sense of belonging in the game making community.

 #### Agency in response to a series of second stimuli aimed at participant identity

 - game player types
 - side missions
--
+- ?

 Learner agency in the form of choice over the  chosen activity is present not only in the dimensions of the difficulty and theme of the game features they wished to add, but also in their approach to undertaking it.